mnichols08/udemy-courses/free-code-camp/front-end-libraries/bootstrap/README.md

 Remember that you can add several classes to the same element by separating each of them with a space, like this:

 `<h2 class="red-text text-center">your text</h2>`

+- Create a Bootstrap Button
+Bootstrap has its own styles for button elements, which look much better than the plain HTML ones.

+Create a new button element below your large kitten photo.
+Give it the btn and btn-default classes, as well as the text of Like.